Azure-Samples/llm-lambda-azure-converter/article/Article.md

 ### Few shots using an example selector

 This is a really nice technique that selects the examples using a vector database and embeddings to select the most relevant examples to do the conversion.
-I didn't had a big number of examples but I had enough to start testing it out.
+I didn't have a big number of examples but I had enough to start testing it out.
 The result was unexpected, when I added just one example to the prompt I got a pretty good conversion, maybe with some issues with packages like not doing the required imports, and once even hallucinating about an azure function package that doesn't exist, but with the base idea.
 Strangely, when given more examples, instead of improving the model, it started returning that it wasn't able to do the conversion.

 Again we needed something better.

-### Fine tunning
+### Fine tuning

 So this is a really nice approach, not prompt engineering but instead re-training the model specifically for the task.
 The problem was that it requires a lot of examples of input/output pairs and I didn't had this amount of examples, also, it can be pretty expensive.
 So if you are trying something similar and after testing with all the Prompt Engineering options you aren't able to get the results you want, give it a try, but, be aware of the possible costs from training, deployment and queries that come with it.